evanw/esbuild/README.md

   --loader:X=L          Use loader L to load file extension X, where L is
                         one of: js, jsx, ts, tsx, json, text, base64

+Advanced options:
+  --version             Print the current version and exit --sourcemap=inline    Emit the source map with an inline data URL --sourcemap=external  Do not link to the source map with a comment --sourcefile=...
+Set the source file for the source map (for stdin) --error-limit=...
+Maximum error count or 0 to disable (default 10)

   --trace=...
 Write a CPU trace to this file --cpuprofile=...
-Write a CPU profile to this file --version             Print the current version and exit
+Write a CPU profile to this file

 Examples:
   # Produces dist/entry_point.js and dist/entry_point.js.map